philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 draft: true
 ---

-There are numerous ways to index in Pandas.
-This can lead to some confusion when starting to learn Pandas (and NumPy).
-This post aims to give a highly simplified strucure for thinking about indexing in Python, NumPy and Pandas:
+There are numerous ways to index (extract subsets of data) in Python, NumPy and Pandas, producing to some confusion when starting to learn about NumPy and Pandas.
+This post aims to give a highly simplified strucure for thinking about indexing:

 - Standard python provides convenient indexing for one dimensional datasets.
 - NumPy extends this syntax to higher dimensions.